dd-bim/IfcGeoRef/Documentation/Documentation.md

 The tool is able to read and check all attributes with georeferencing content in the choosen IFC-file.
 At first, you need to select the file that should be checked against the LoGeoRef concept by clicking on the "Import IFC-file(s)..." button and choosing the IFC-file via file dialog.
 It is also possible to import more than one IFC-file in one go.
 Depending on the size of the file(s), the import process could take some time.
 If the files are successfully loaded the names of the input files will appear in the listbox under the "Status report" group box.
 There is also a status label for import which will show the number of imported IfcModels.

 If the application is not able to import a certain file it will show a error message with the reason why it can not be imported.
 In this case you should check the syntax of the file with an appropriate IFC file checker.
-Please also note that this tool is only able to read IFC-files with schema version IFC2X3 or IFC4.

 The next step is to check the file(s) for their georeferencing attributes via click on the "Check GeoRef" button.
 You can decide if you want to export log and/or JSON files for all IFCModels at the same time.
 If so they will be saved in the folder of the actual IFC-file.
 If this process is complete, the status label for checking shows the number files which have been checked.
 The program window after the check could look like this: